 It is a decision we have not taken lightly.
 However, we believe it is the most appropriate one in the face of the current situation.

 We are now working to set a new date in the Autumn, which we will communicate to you during the first half of next week.
 Keep following us!

 - Dr Bridgette Bewick, Associate Professor in Psychological Health and Wellbeing, University of Leeds

-- Dr Annie Grant, Universities UK/GuildHE Working Group for the Promotion of Mental WellBeing in Higher Education (2009), Dean of Students and Director of Student Services, University of East Anglia
+- Dr Annie Grant, Former Dean of Students and Director of Student Services, University of East Anglia and Founding Member of UK/GuildHE Working Group for the Promotion of Mental WellBeing in Higher Education

 - Alan Percy, Chair of MWBHE (Mental Wellbeing in Higher Education) 2018-21, Head of Counselling, University of Oxford